soilwise-he/SoilWise-documentation/tech/docs/technical_components/user_management.md

 ## Completed work - Iteration 1

-- User/Role and Organisation management has been deployed and configured as part of weTransform's hale conenct installation.
+- User/Role and Organisation management has been deployed and configured as part of weTransform's hale connect installation.
 - As of now, there are three Identity providers deployed as part of that infrastructure:
   - The integrated user service in hale connect,
   - a Keycloak/OpenID-connect based one using GoPass via Github